Contribution of expert aggregation to temperature prediction part II: Second order bounds with sleeping experts: Introduction

 \section{Introduction}

 Temperature forecasts are crucial in many sectors, such as agriculture, road management and tourism.
-Today, numerous forecasts are available, making it challenging to integrate them for a more accurate prediction.
-This can be achieved in an online way thanks to Expert Aggregation (EA) and with theoretical guarantees as presented in Part I. We recall that in the EA framework the different predictions/models to be aggregated are also called "experts".
+Today, numerous forecasts are available, making it desirable to integrate them for a more accurate prediction.

+This can be achieved online using Expert Aggregation (EA), with theoretical guarantees, as presented in Part I. We recall that in the EA framework the different predictions/models to be aggregated are also called "experts".
 An overview of EA can be found in \citet{cesa-bianchi_prediction_2006}.
-In Part 1 we introduced and compared some EAs and explained how they can improve the average temperature predictions of the raw and Model Output Statistics (MOS) of the Numerical Weather Prediction (NWP) models by competing with the best expert - or the best convex combination of experts - in hindsight.